truthcoin/www.truthcoin.info/images/game-theory-of-thrones.md

 * Peter Baelish works very hard to prevent anything from being attributed to him.
 He has other people do his dirty work, and plants his own ideas into other people's heads.
 When he threatens people, he speaks indirectly, so that his threats cannot be quoted to third parties.
 In this way he fills his adversaries with doubt, and prevents them from coordinating against him.
 * Sometimes, people need some extra credibilty, they "swear it", "on all the Gods".
 This technique helps an individual constrain themselves into being unable to tell a lie.
 This is often helpful (it helps Petyr Baelish trick Lysa Arryn).
 Lady Bolton fails to trick Ramsay Bolton.
 * LittleFinger's attempt to intimidate/manipulate Brandon, in Season 7, fails because the interdependence criterion no longer applies (Bran is not affected by LF, because he is [a] relatively omniscient and [b] has armed guards).
-* AFter Dany conquers Mereen, she has her army basically work as police officers.
+* After Dany conquers Mereen, she has her army basically work as police officers.
 While the Unsullied are effective warriors, they have no investigative experience and fail to track down criminals.

-* The guy that killed The Lord Commander, earlier in this very episode, attempted to use "attribution" when he says "he [the Lord Commmander] thrust a terrible choice upon us...and we made it".